“The self-monitored habits that sustain and improve the digital communities you enjoy or depend on.”from TeachThought.com

 SFS Presentations: Parenting in the Digital Age (children 0-7)

-Park School Presentation: Your Life Online: Becoming a Better Digital Citizen
+Park School Presentation - Parents and Students: Your Life Online: Becoming a Better Digital Citizen

 At home and school, guide your child through this reflection cycle: